aspectlab/flippingmatisse/README.md

 Then, you can batch generate image mosiacs comparing original/flipped versions by typing:<br>
 `mkdir mosaics`<br>
 `tile_shuffle('data/matisse_grey/', 'mosiacs/', fnames, uniqueEds, editions, flip)`<br>
-and the results will be stored in the `mosaics/` directory.
+and the results will be stored as PNG images in the `mosaics/` directory.

 Authors: L. Lackey, A. Grootveld, K. Aguilar, A.G.
 Klein